nadoukkadivin/tdc-toy-sims/README.md

 ## **Customization/extension**

-  – `Adjust` parameters in `tdc_biohybrid` or initial conditions to test new regimes;
+  – Adjust parameters in `tdc_biohybrid` or initial conditions to test new regimes;
-  – `Adapt` for long-chain or extended sensor/junction scenarios to mirror realistic bioelectronic hybrid devices;
+  – Adapt for long-chain or extended sensor/junction scenarios to mirror realistic bioelectronic hybrid devices;
-  – `SNR`, param reduction, and thermal resilience claims can be easily updated or extended for future benchmarks.
+  – SNR, param reduction, and thermal resilience claims can be easily updated or extended for future benchmarks.

 ## **Contact**